orbitjs/orbitjs-site/src/v0.14/guide/querying-data.md

 result in a server response that includes contacts together with their related phone numbers.

-## Synchronous queries against a store's cache
+## Querying a store's cache synchronously

 Note that `store.query` is asynchronous and thus returns results wrapped in a promise.
 This may seem strange at first because the store's data is "in memory".